affinitydb/doc/cplusplus.md

 2. `network`, `notification` and `io` are not fully supported in this release.
 3. `mode` is related with all the STARTUP_* constants defined in startup.h.

-The kernel shares a single page buffer across all open database instances and sessions.
-The maximum value of all `StartupParameters::nBuffers` open so far is used as the amount of buffers.
-In a multi-store environment all stores must have exactly the same page size (`StoreCreationParameters::pageSize`).
+The kernel shares a single page buffer system across all open database instances and sessions.
+The maximum value of all `StartupParameters::nBuffers` open so far is used as the amount of pages in the buffer.
+In a multi-store environment, all stores must have exactly the same page size (`StoreCreationParameters::pageSize`).

 #ISession